carolinemcosta/tech-talk-itech/README.md

 # Challenge
 Checkout the repo and build your own model the can beat the current accuracy score!

-# Installation
+# Requirements
-To start, install the required packages with
+Python 3.9

+Install packages with:

 ``pip install -r requirements.txt``